 Evolved from a Buddhist Ritual

 The preparation of Matcha (Japanese for ‘powdered tea’) probably originated in the 6th century in China.
 The tea leaves were dried as a medicinal plant and ground to a fine powder.
 This medicine was traditionally made and also mainly consumed in Buddhist monasteries.
 Out of this tradition, Zen and Chan Buddhists developed a first real tea ritual.
-While the tea ceremony gained popularity in China, a Buddhist monk called Eisai also introduced the tea to Japan in 1191 by bringing the first tea seeds in large quantities to the country.
+While the tea ceremony gained popularity in China, a Buddhist monk called Eisai also introduced the tea to Japan.
+In 1191, he brought the first tea seeds in large quantities to the country.

-Although Matcha got into oblivion in China in the following centuries, the green tea powder was further cultivated in Japan as part of Buddhism.
-Under the great tea master Sen no Rikyu, the Japanese tea ceremony evolved in the 16th century and spread to all levels of society.
+Although Matcha went into oblivion in China in the following centuries, Japanese Buddhists kept cultivating the green tea powder.
+Under the great tea master Sen no Rikyu, the Japanese tea ceremony evolved in the 16th century.
+Like this, it spread to all levels of society.
 This has persisted until today as an important part of Japanese culture.

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!